 February 25, 2006 Goulds Rip: (1 Photo)

 We made it about 6 kilometres in the pole line detouring flooded brooks and skimming small puddles when we came upon a very large flooded area over 250' across.
 I knew the crew would have no trouble skimming that distance, but I was unsure if Dad's 503 fan cooled Cheyenne would make it across.
 I took a side trail to explore a detour and broke out onto a bog that looked like the perfect place to bypass the 'pond' on the pole line.
-When I turned to loop back around and get dad, my sled sunk to the top of the seat in a water/slush/snow mess.
+When I turned around to loop back around and get dad, my sled sunk to the top of the seat in a water/slush/snow mess.
 With all the rain, the brook in the middle of this bog flooded its banks and the snow cover hid this fact until my sled broke through.

 Copyright © 2011 Michael Smith